LucasDelfino92/morrowindsharp/modlist.md

 - [**Corsair83's Realistic Repair - Add-on - Patch for Purists Patch**](https://www.mediafire.com/file/zsbdfs0dvj8doh0/Corsair83%27s_Realistic_Repair_-_Add-on_v1.1_-_Patch_for_Purists_Patch.zip/file): fixes conflicts in Arrille's inventory.
 - [**Retroactive Health Gain**](https://www.nexusmods.com/morrowind/mods/47959) by hardek: increases health upon level up as though endurance was at its current value for past levels.
 - [**Security Enhanced**](https://www.nexusmods.com/morrowind/mods/47038) by OperatorJack: adds hotkeys for lockpicks and probes, as well as hotkey cycling options, ordering options, and auto-equip options for activating locked or trapped objects.
+- [**Sneaky Strike**](https://www.nexusmods.com/morrowind/mods/48317) by VitruvianGuar: modifies critical strike coefficient depending on the weapon you use.
 - [**Switchable Scriptures**](https://www.nexusmods.com/morrowind/mods/46680) by Stuporstar and NullCascade: lets you open or close any book or scroll in the game.
   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **00 Core**